jacopotagliabue/jacopotagliabue.github.io/index.md

 I'm a proud NLP advisor for [Plural](https://www.pluralpolicy.com/), and Adj.
 Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

-I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.
+I'm building [Bauplan](https://wellfound.com/company/bauplan-6) now, and I'm always happy to chat about DataOps, MLOps and NLP.

 ### Where is my mind?